chriscadiz/chriscadiz.github.io/about.md

 Hey my name is Chris Cadiz.

-I'm a mobile developer based in Winnipeg, Canada and I currently work at Arclabs.
+I'm a software developer based in Winnipeg, Canada and I currently work at Arclabs.

 I have a deep interest in crypto, learning, entrepreneurship, and technology.